skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 Consider a model using this normalizing flow as an encoder, and the inverse of the flow as a decoder.
 Discuss the relationships between this model and a VAE (and nonlinear PCA, if you tackled Exercise 6 in the previous section).

-4. __Additional__: Implement NICE in PyTorch using affine coupling layers.
+4. Implement NICE in PyTorch using affine coupling layers.
 Prevent the multiplicative factor in the scaling of each layer being zero by exponentiating the output of a ReLU MLP.
-This approach, also used in RealNVP, removes the need for the final scaling layer in NICE.
+This approach, also used in RealNVP, removes the need for the final scaling layer in NICE. (__Additional__)

-5. __Additional__: Use your NICE implementation from the previous question (or modify an implementation from online) to allow you to experiment with varying numbers of coupling layers while trying to model some somewhat complicated distributions.
-If you are doing it from scratch yourself, begin by modelling 2-D distributions, like that in the example at the bottom of [https://blog.evjang.com/2018/01/nf1.html](https://blog.evjang.com/2018/01/nf1.html), or that from [https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html), before considering tackling higher-dimensional cases such as MNIST.
+5. Use your NICE implementation from the previous question (or modify an implementation from online) to allow you to experiment with varying numbers of coupling layers while trying to model some somewhat complicated distributions.
+If you are doing it from scratch yourself, begin by modelling 2-D distributions, like that in the example at the bottom of [https://blog.evjang.com/2018/01/nf1.html](https://blog.evjang.com/2018/01/nf1.html), or that from [https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html), before considering tackling higher-dimensional cases such as MNIST. (__Additional__)

 6. Consider Table 1 and Figure 3 of [Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770).
 In this setting, we have the (unnormalized) target density, but we do not have samples from the density.